flathub-infra/documentation/docs/02-for-app-authors/03-metainfo-guidelines/index.md

 </recommends>
 ```

-If it only works on desktop devices, it should have
+If it only works on desktop devices, it should have:

 ```xml
 <!-- ONLY desktop supported -->